garrandall/popular-music-data/tracks/gone-crazy-alan-jackson.md

 ever since you left
 i've been gone

-never saw your face this many times when you were really here things you said i never understood now crystal clear never spent this much time alone but ever since you left i've been gone
+never saw your face this many times when you were really here things you said I never understood now crystal clear never spent this much time alone but ever since you left i've been gone

 gone crazy
 going out of my mind
 i've asked myself the reasons
 atleast a thousand times
 going up and down this hall way trying to leave the pain behind ever since you left i've been gone

 i've been gone